|Date Range||1600 - 1699|

 |Material||Metal, Mercuric Gild|

-In Himalayan and Tibetan art the term ‘bodhisattva’ is used to designate a male figure included as one of the realized (relating to the Bodhisattva levels of accomplishment) students of Shakyamuni Buddha based on the Mahayana Sutra literature.
+In Himalayan and Tibetan art terminology ‘bodhisattva’ is used to designate a male figure included as one of the realized (relating to the Bodhisattva levels of accomplishment) students of Shakyamuni Buddha based on the Mahayana Sutra literature.
+In art ‘bodhisattva’ is descriptive and synonymous with the term ‘peaceful appearance.’
 In Theravada Buddhism the word ‘bodhisattva’ refers exclusively to Shakyamuni as a prince prior to his complete enlightenment under the bodhi tree.

 The group known as the Eight Great Bodhisattvas, including the three mentioned above, have in addition: Maitreya, Akashagarbha, Kshitigarbha, Samantabhadra and Nivarana-vishkhambhin.
 When appearing as a set of sculpture it is very common for only the first four to be individually designated with an identifiable attribute.
 For Manjushri there is the sword and book.
 For Lokeshvara there is Amitabha on the crown, a large lotus blossom and an antelope skin.
 For Vajrapani there is the vajra scepter.
 For Maitreya there is the stupa on the crown, a water flask or a Dharma Wheel, or all three plus an antelope skin.
 For the remaining four bodhisattvas, especially with sculpture, it is most common for them to be without an identifiable attribute, which means that many bodhisattva sculpture are unidentifiable.
 The four unidentified figures would of course be almost identical in style and quality to the first four, just without an attribute.